Red Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mike Trout and the Los Angeles Angels play the Boston Red Sox on Friday at Fenway Park.
-Tanner Houck will be on the mound for Boston, with first pitch at 7:10 PM ET.
+Hunter Renfroe and Rafael Devers will be among the stars on display when the Los Angeles Angels face the Boston Red Sox on Saturday at 4:10 PM ET, at Fenway Park.

-The Angels are favored in this one, at -115, while the underdog Red Sox have -105 odds to play spoiler.
-The game's total has been listed at 9 runs.
+The Angels are -115 moneyline favorites in this matchup with the Red Sox (-105).
+The total for the contest is set at 9.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.